victor-gurbani/InstantRplay/README.md

 - **View Audio Size**: In the settings menu, view the storage size based on your current recording settings.
 Adjust the sample rate and storage duration as needed.

+- **Stop Recording**: From your launcher, long-press the Instant Rplay icon and choose **Stop InstantRPlay**.
+The shortcut shuts down the recorder, cancels scheduled restarts, and closes the app.

 ## Contributing

 Contributions are welcome!
 If you have any ideas or bug fixes, please feel free to submit a pull request or open an issue.